VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 - Providing accurate statistic.
 - Fast, easy, and convenient for user to check the data.

+### Updated

+- Automatically add the API Fetching data to Userdefault.

 ### Things to be working on

 - Push notification every time the API Updated.